Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Let's start with the baseline.
 A mild, neutral odor from your dog's mouth is perfectly normal.
 Dogs don't brush their teeth twice a day, and their diet is different from ours, so some level of breath odor is expected.

 What's NOT normal is a strong, persistent fishy or rotten smell.
 If your dog's breath consistently smells like fish — especially if it's a recent change — something is likely going on.
-The smell itself is usually caused by volatile sulfur compounds produced by bacteria, either in the mouth, the gut, or as a byproduct of an underlying health condition.
+The smell itself is usually caused by sulfur compounds produced by bacteria, either in the mouth, the gut, or as a byproduct of an underlying health condition.

 7 Causes of Fishy Dog Breath